Pocket/curation-tools-frontend/README.md

 If any of the GraphQL queries, mutations or hooks are changed in `src/api/local`, the types and helper functions (such as custom hooks) need to be updated as well.

-This can be done by running another script from the command line:
+This can be done by running another script from the command line (make sure the local GraphQL server is up):

 ```bash
 npm run api:generate-types